ACME-EXPLORER/acme-explorer/config/terraform/README.md

 ## Steps

-1. Create the `keys` folder and place your PEM key and replace accordingly on the `variables.tf` file.
-2. Init the terraform with `terraform init`
+1. Init the terraform repository with `terraform init`
-3. Deploy with `terraform apply`
+2. Deploy with `terraform apply`
-4. Destroy with `terraform destroy`
+3. Destroy with `terraform destroy`